Induced entanglement entropy of harmonic oscillators in noncommutative phase space: Introduction

 This paper is organized as follows.
-In Section \ref{sec2}, we consider the $2D$ harmonic oscillators in noncommutative phase space, and derive the Wigner functions of the system by virtue of deformation quantization method.
-Using the quantum R\'{e}nyi entropy in noncommutative phase space, the entanglement entropy of the oscillator system is calculated in Section \ref{sec3}.
-We find that there is entanglement of the harmonic oscillators induced by the noncommutativity of the phase space.
-We also use the Tsallis entropy to analyse the harmonic oscillators in NCPS.
-Some discussions and conclusions are given in Section \ref{sec4}.
-The definition of quantum R\'{e}nyi entropy in noncommutative phase space is discussed in Appendix \hyperlink{apa}{A}, and some calculations of the $*-$exponential functions is presented in Appendix \hyperlink{apb}{B}.
+In Sec. \ref{sec2}, we consider the $2D$ harmonic oscillators in noncommutative phase space, and derive the Wigner functions of the system by virtue of deformation quantization method.
+Using a new definition of quantum R\'{e}nyi entropy in noncommutative phase space, the entanglement entropy of the oscillator system is calculated in Sec. \ref{sec3}.
+In Sec. \ref{sec4}, we analyze the numerical values of the entanglement entropy of the oscillator system in NCPS.
+We find that for some values of the noncommutative parameters, there is entanglement of the harmonic oscillators induced by the noncommutativity of the phase space.
+Some discussions and conclusions are given in Sec. \ref{sec5}.
+The definition of quantum R\'{e}nyi entropy in noncommutative phase space is discussed in Appendix \ref{apa}, and some calculations of the $*-$exponential functions is presented in Appendix \ref{apb}.